FHPythonUtils/AnsiToImg/README.md

 ### ansiToSVG
-This is better for the vast majority of cases as the image sizes are smaller for reasonably simple ansi sequences.
-The image size scales proportionally with the length of the ansi sequence.
+This is better for the vast majority of cases as the image sizes are smaller for reasonably simple ANSI sequences.
+The image size scales proportionally with the length of the ANSI sequence.
 A large number of applications tend to opt for shorter sequences for output making `ansiToSVG` the better option.
 `ansiToSVG` also handles emoji as well as the OS does.
 For instance, on Windows 10 one can expect full colour emoji.
-Image sizes can get out of hand for some cases such as catimage output as those tend to be very long ansi sequences.
+Image sizes can get out of hand for some cases such as catimage output as those tend to be very long ANSI sequences.

 ### ansiToRaster
-The image size does not scale to the length of the ansi sequence but does scale to the number of lines of terminal output.
-This is ideal for output of complex ansi sequences that would be huge if `ansiToSVG` were used.
+The image size does not scale to the length of the ANSI sequence but does scale to the number of lines of terminal output.
+This is ideal for output of complex ANSI sequences that would be huge if `ansiToSVG` were used.
 However, emojis are in black and white and show quite poorly on coloured backgrounds.

 ### ansiToSVGRaster
 Takes the advantages that `ansiToRaster` has whilst keeping colour emojis, Yay!
-This uses pyppeteer to fire up a headless browser which opens the svg and takes a screenshot.
+This uses pyppeteer to fire up a headless browser which opens the SVG and takes a screenshot.

 ### ansiToHTML
-Has the same advantages and disadvantages of `ansiToSVG` with the added benefit of looking a bit more like terminal output
+Has the same advantages and disadvantages of `ansiToSVG` though this is not suitable to be included in a GitHub readme

 ### ansiToHTMLRaster
-Has the same advantages and disadvantages of `ansiToSVGRaster` with the added benefit of looking a bit more like terminal output
+Has the same advantages and disadvantages of `ansiToSVGRaster`

 ## Changelog